semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 If the given `$KEY` value already exists in the cache, the `cache store` command will not update the contents of the `cache_dir` directory.

-You can restore an existing key that is saved is in the `KEY` environment variable as follows:
+You can restore the directory that is saved in the `KEY` environment variable as follows:

     cache restore --key $KEY